qbicsoftware/fair-data-provider/README.md

 ## How to run _FAIRY_
 ### Download

-Soon _FAIRY_'s compiled and executable Java binaries as JAR will be available on this repository.
+_FAIRY_ can be run by downloading the compiled and executable Java binary (JAR) that is available on this repository.
+This JAR file is called `FAIRY-1.0.0-jar-with-dependencies.jar` and can be executed via the command line.
+For this to work, the command has to be executed in the same directory that the JAR file is stored in.
-With the JAR file, _FAIRY_ can be used with a few easy commands and options.
+With this JAR file, _FAIRY_ can be used with a few easy commands and options.

+It is also possible to use FAIRY by downloading the source code and building it locally on your computer, for example with an IDE.

 ### Requirements
 To use the tool, you need to be allowed to connect to the server that hosts the landing pages.
 A connection to this server is also only possible from within the VPN of the University of Tübingen.